 Clients will be entitled to have an aide accompany them to their respective appointments.
 No more than one aide per client will be allowed unless previously authorized by the CARTS Program Director or CARTS Program Coordinator.

+Clients will be provided assistance beyond the curb on an individual, case-by-case basis when a client’s disability or other factors, such as adverse weather, make it necessary to reach their destination, ensuring clients can actually complete their trips.

 Children will be allowed to accompany parents or guardians to their appointments when necessary.
 It is the responsibility of the client to provide car seats for children required by law to use them.